 And that's great!

-It just means there’s a huge opportunity for you to do something different to make yourself stand out.
+It means a massive opportunity to do something different to make yourself stand out.

 Let me give you an example.